IvanTulli/Ames_Housing_Regression/README.md

-This is a practice exercise in which a simple neural network is used to solve a regression problem to predict house pricing, using the Ames Housing Database.
-This was used for the practice Kaggle competition called "House Prices - Advanced Regression Techniques".
-The code in the notebook is meant to be run in Colab.
+This contains two files for the Ames Housing databse: a practice of EDA and regression, and an entry for a practice Kaggle competition using the same database.